notthetup/blog/_posts/2006-02-09-updates-for-minty.md

 [![](../images/2006/02/minty.jpg)][7]

 And this is the 3D version.
-Cool huh??
+Cool huh?

 Now only if I had more time...